Rotational power training: the foundation for all athletic power

 For the best power workouts keep them short

 When performing power training movements keep workouts short (under 60 minutes).
-As fatigue, sets in, technique will suffer.
+As fatigue, sets in, the technique will suffer.
 If an athlete is power training in a fatigued state it will lead to altered form, altered neural firing patterns, reduced power output and decreased performance (Siff et al. 1998).

 Combine with other types of training